56quarters/cadence/README.md

 The Cadence `StatsdClient` uses implementations of the `MetricSink` trait to send metrics to a metric server.
-Most users of the Cadence library probably want to use the `AsyncMetricSink` wrapping an instance of the `BufferedMetricSink`.
+Most users of the Cadence library probably want to use the `QueuingMetricSink` wrapping an instance of the `BufferedMetricSink`.

 However, maybe you want to do something not covered by an existing sink.